-Withdrawal/Out-processing: Parents are required to provide a minimum of 30 days notice in writing prior to withdrawal.
-This notice should be given to the center administrative or management staff.
-Failure to submit written notification will result in on-going assessment of fees.
-The other available option is for parents to utilize any unused vacation weeks in lieu of notice of withdrawal.
+Withdrawal/Out-processing: Parents are required to provide a minimum of 2 weeks' notice in writing prior to withdrawal.
+This notice should be given to the Center Director, Assistant Director or clerical staff.
+Failure to submit written notification will result in on-going assessment fees.
+The other available option is for parents to use the two week leave in lieu of the two week notice of withdrawal.

-Absenteeism: No credits or refunds are issued for child/youth absenteeism due to: (a) regular childhood illnesses or injuries (two weeks or less) (b) CYS program closures due to inclement weather, staffing training, or special installation circumstances determined by the Garrison Commander (GC), (c) withdrawal except in situations approved by the CYS Coordinator where the child/youth has not started the class and for (d) unused leave/vacation.
+Absenteeism: No credits or refunds are issued for child/youth absenteeism due to: (a) regular childhood illnesses or injuries (two weeks or less) (b) CYS Services program closures due to inclement weather, staffing training, or special installation circumstances determined by the Garrison Commander (GC), (c) withdrawal except in situations approved by the CYS Services Coordinator where the child/youth has not started the class and for (d) unused leave/vacation.
 Sponsors requesting refunds for circumstances outside the scope of this policy must submit their justification in writing through the program director to the garrison commander.